OctoFarm/OctoFarm/README.md

 manage multiple printers from one place?
 That's where OctoFarm steps in, add your OctoPrint instances to the system and it will scan and keep you up to date on the status of your printers.

+![OctoFarm Dashboard][DashboardScreenshot]

 ## Getting Started
-We provide a couple of ways for you to run OctoFarm.
+We provide many ways for you to run OctoFarm, however we do realize that some ways like using Docker can be complex or new for some users.
+If that applies to your case, we offer to install NodeJS 14+ directly and to clone the source code from git (see [prerequisites](#prerequisites) below)
+1) Are you new to git, github or docker?
+> Make sure to install git on your system
+>
+> Go for ``git clone -branch master https://github.com/OctoFarm/OctoFarm.git``

+the easiest is to run our installer

 Choose freely:
-- Docker
+- Standalone installer
-  - Windows 10
+  - Windows 64-bits (coming soon...)
-  - Ubuntu
+  - Ubuntu 64-bits (coming soon...)
-  - Most Unix systems
+  - Raspberry Pi ARM64 (coming soon...)
 - NodeJS v14+
   - PM2 (monitored service)
-  - PKG version
   - Nodemon (developer only)
+- Docker (docker-compose below)
+  - Windows 10 (we advice [WSL2](https://docs.docker.com/docker-for-windows/install/) and BIOS virtualization)
+  - Ubuntu 18.04+
+  - Most other 64-bits Unix systems
 - (Coming soon) installation
   - Windows 10 (setup .exe)
   - Ubuntu (.deb)
   - Most Unix systems

-### Running with docker-compose.yml
+## Running with docker-compose.yml
+1) NOTE we assume you are familiar with `docker` and `docker-compose`.
+These are great tools for isolating your software deployment, but it can come at the cost of complexity.
+We do not or cannot support each custom scenario or setup!
+Take good care of checking your device's memory limits, architecture and CPU power.
+2) NOTE we provide `octofarm/octofarm:latest`, `octofarm/octofarm:alpin-latest` and `octofarm/octofarm:monolithic-latest`
+   - `latest` and `alpine-latest` require you to run MongoDB or a MongoDB container (see compose below)
+   - `monolithic`

+### Docker images :latest or :alpine-latest with MongoDb
 ```
 # Just pick a compose spec version >3
 version: '3.4'